ErwanBarbedor/Plume_-_TextEngine/readme.md

 ### Enhancement
 - When an error occurs in a Lua-defined macro, the line will no longer be printed twice in the error message.
+- Can now use comments inside optional parameter declaration.

 ### Fixes
 - Fix a bug causing `local_macro` and `lmacro` to be global.